alebcay/awesome-shell/README.md

 # Awesome Shell
 A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
+This awesome collection is also available on [Unix-Shell.ZEEF.com](https://unix-shell.zeef.com/caleb.xu).
 - [Awesome Bash](#awesome-bash)
 	- [Networking and Servers](#networking-and-servers)
 	- [Customization](#customization)